 - Put the can’s end that has the epoxy on it onto the solar film.
 Press it hard.

 - Wait five minutes for the epoxy to dry.

 - Once it has dried, you need to ensure that no light is entering the solar film.
 So, hold the can in front of a bright window to ensure that it remains dark.
 You shouldn’t see any pinpricks of light entering the can.

-Be careful when handling the solar film.
-It’s delicate and your fingerprints can easily damage it so that it won’t work as well to eliminate the light.
+Be careful when handling solar film.
+It’s delicate, and your fingerprints can easily damage it so that it won’t work as well to eliminate the light.

 Wear gloves when touching it.
 If it happens that you do damage a piece of film, throw it out – you don’t want to risk using it and damaging your eyes!

 You don’t want to damage your telescope.
 You spent your hard-earned money on it and don’t want to have to replace or repair it.
 So, you might wonder if using a filter on it is safe.

 The good news is that it is.
 However, if you’re interested in using a solar eyepiece filter, then you should be warned that these are not a good idea.
 They are dangerous to the eyepiece and – more importantly – your eyes.

 These filters are usually made of dark glass that screws into the telescope’s eyepiece, but they’re best avoided because they can shatter from the intense heat of the sun.

 That concentrated heat is strong enough to burn through the filter!
 You should avoid using anything on your eyepiece, even a DIY solar filter because you need to cover the end of the telescope that points to the sky.